 Namibia is an excellent choice if you’ve already been on a ‘classic’ safari – here, it’s as much about epic scenery as it is game, from the immense red sand dunes at Sossusvlei, the glittering white salt pans of Etosha National Park and the isolated Skeleton Coast, which is littered with thousands of shipwrecks and the bones of long-dead whales.

-Which is not to say there isn’t game – Etosha National Park, which is the size of Switzerland, boasts lion, leopard and elephant, as well as the largest population of cheetah and free-roaming black rhino in the world.
+This is not to say there isn’t game – Etosha National Park, which is the size of Switzerland, boasts lion, leopard and elephant, as well as the largest population of cheetah and free-roaming black rhino in the world.
+Little Ongava, located on a private concession adjacent to the National Park, has just 3 Suites, overlooking the landscape with stunning private pools and outdoor showers.

 You needn’t sacrifice on luxury either.
-New properties that have opened in the last year include the remote Serra Cafema camp on Kunene River, which has just eight chalets, and the surreal wooden cabins of Shipwreck Lodge on the Skeleton Coast.
+Sossusvlei Desert Lodge’s dramatic architecture blends into the landscape, offering complete privacy in its 10 suites.
+Some other properties we recommend include the remote Serra Cafema camp on Kunene River, which has just eight chalets, and the surreal wooden cabins of Shipwreck Lodge on the Skeleton Coast.

 When it comes to ultra-romantic and luxurious properties, South Africa can’t be beat – and you can add on a beach break in Mozambique, or visit Cape Town for culture and world-class food and wine while you’re at it.